 At its core, regenerative agriculture is about restoring soil health.
 It is a philosophy and set of practices that were employed by numerous Indigenous communities before the advent of industrial agriculture.

 We depend on the ground beneath our feet to produce the food that sustains us.
 Soil health is critical to that food production.
-Beyond its role in feeding us, healthy soil protects us from droughts by holding water more efficiently and safeguards against floods.
+Beyond its role in feeding us, healthy soil helps protect us from flooding and drought by absorbing and releasing water.

 There is no one method of practicing regenerative agriculture.
 Large and small farms and home gardeners may use one or many of these techniques to support soil health: